damodar-reddy-k/C-programming/README.md

 4. Execute the program using the command: `./a.out "THE_ACTUAL_WORD_YOU_WANT_TO_CHECK_OR_CORRECT"`.

 ## Acknowledgments
-Special thanks to [madhav-datt](https://github.com/madhav-datt) for their bulding and open-sourcing the dictionary library.
+Special thanks to [madhav-datt](https://github.com/madhav-datt) for bulding and open-sourcing the dictionary library.

 ## Contributing
 There is always room for improvement.
 If you have any feedback or suggestions, please feel free to open an issue or submit a pull request.
 Together, we can build a better future through open-source collaboration.